-Today I will be looking at the fabulous range of vintage inspired shoes from UK company Hotter Shoes who is our sponsor of the month.
-This article was originally written in 2016 so most of the styles are now out of stock.
-Here is the current Hotter vintage inspired shoe selection followed by the original article:
+Today I will be looking at the fabulous range of vintage inspired shoes from UK company Hotter Shoes, who is our sponsor of the month.
+This article was originally written in 2016, so most of the styles are now out of stock but they usually have similar shoes every season.

 Vintage Inspired Shoe Styles from Hotter Shoes (2016)

-When creating a vintage inspired look; often we may focus on the main outfit components, forgetting about the shoes.
+When creating a vintage inspired look, we often focus on the main outfit components, forgetting about the shoes.
 I know when I first started to wear vintage inspired styles, shoes were sadly the last item I considered, and I often just paired my 1950s dresses with whatever I already owned that was vaguely passable.
-Little did I know back then, that by placing more consideration on my choice of shoes; I could have elevated my vintage inspired outfits from so-so to wow-wow!
+Little did I know back then that by placing more consideration on my choice of shoes, I could have elevated my vintage inspired outfits from so-so to wow-wow!